LAC-Tech/dmt/readme.md

-DMT is a declarative, minimalist testing library written in typescript.
-DMT has one function that takes a simple data structure that is itself the test suite.
-No need for special setup, teardown methods when you have objects and closures already.
+A declarative, minimalist testing library for the browser.
+The API is one function, that takes a simple data structure that is the test suite.
+No need for special setup, teardown etc methods when you have objects and closures already.
+It can automatically run on the browser after webpack is done rebuilding, so it's good for running tests on phones.

-It can be used directly in html:
+Example:

 ```html
 <script type="module">